 This trick will work well on your home computer, which is used mostly by you or people you trust.
 But, if you have a laptop, or tablet you take with you everywhere, it is best to trade in convenience for security and not use this trick.
-If it gets stolen it is best for others not to be able to log in automatically.
+If it gets stolen, it is best for you if they are not able to log in automatically.

 For other cool tips and tricks, don’t hesitate to check the recommendations below.